antonfirsov/docs/2023/11-Nov/the-convenience-of-system-io/the-convenience-of-system-io.md

 byte[] buffer = ArrayPool<byte>.Shared.Rent(BenchmarkValues.Size);
 ```

 This code shows the two `ArrayPool` arrays that are used (and their sizes).
 Based on observation, there is a significant performance benefit with a 4k buffer and limited (or none) past that.
-A 4k buffer seems entirely reasonable to process a 600k file.
+A 4k buffer seems reasonable to process a 600k file.

-I consider the code I wrote to be "app code", where `ArrayPool` use is more appropriate.
-If the code was library code (like `System.IO`), then I would have used private arrays (or accepted a buffer from the caller).
-My use of `ArrayPool` arrays also better demonstrates the memory use difference in the underlying APIs.
+I could have used private arrays (or accepted a buffer from the caller).
+My use of `ArrayPool` arrays demonstrates the memory use difference in the underlying APIs.
 As you can see, the cost of `File.Open` and `File.OpenHandle` is effectively zero (at least, relatively).

 All that said, the memory use of my `FileOpen` and `FileOpenHandle` benchmarks would show up as very similar to `FileOpenText` if I wasn't using `ArrayPool`.
 That should give you the idea that `FileOpenText` is pretty good (when not using `StreamReader.ReadLine`).
 Certainly, my implementations could be updated to use much smaller buffers, but they would run slower.